 Hate cleaning?
 As in sweeping and mopping the floors?
 Yeah, we know how you feel about performing such a mundane and tiring task where you should be doing something more important.
 Moreover, these tasks are not exactly the fastest chores to do.

 But thank God for a certain value-added invention that uses robotic technology.
-These are called robot vacuum cleaner or simply a robot vacuum.
+These are called robot vacuum cleaners or simply robot vacuums.

 Here are several top-rated robot vacuums from high-end to affordable varieties that we highly recommend.
 For more tips on choosing a robot vacuum, scroll all the way down!

 "We love the Roborock S6 MaxV because this feature-packed robot combines vacuum and mopping functions, designed to make your life easier.
 It has a strong suction capable of capturing even finer dust and debris of up to 25% more powerful than the previous model no matter on hard floors or carpets.

 It has a smart top-up feature that allows the robot to recharge just enough to complete the task at hand so it doesn't wait till the battery is full to resume its task.
 Don't miss out on the brilliance and efficiency of this robot!"

 For convenience, you can assign the Roborock S6 MaxV to perform the cleaning task accordingly using the Roborock app, which is available for download on Google Play and AppStore.

 There are a few things you can do with the app, namely creating virtual No-Go and No-Mop Zones so that the robot vacuum will know which designated areas to avoid.
 And if you happen to have different floors/levels in your home, the app allows you to save up to four maps.